Lexicon of Musical Invective: Unheard music

-At the opposite extreme of the auditory spectrum, criticism articulates the discomfort experienced by listeners when confronted with such minimal acoustic pressure that it engenders a sense of hollowness and vertigo.
-The Lexicon of Musical Invective cites two references for "lilliputian art," referencing works by Debussy and Webern:
+At the opposite end of the spectrum from musical excess lies an equally vexing phenomenon for critics: compositions so subtle or restrained that they challenge the listener’s perception, creating a sense of hollowness or vertigo.
+Nicolas Slonimsky’s Lexicon of Musical Invective catalogs such reactions under entries like “lilliputian art,” often applied to Claude Debussy and Anton Webern:

 This shapeless, unmasculine art seems made expressly for tired sensibilities... something both sharp and sickly sweet, evoking, one knows not how, a sense of ambiguity and fraud... the minuscule art that some naively proclaim as the art of the future and laughably contrast with Wagner’s.

 — Raphaël Cor, "Mr. Claude Debussy and Contemporary Snobbery" in Le Cas Debussy, Paris, 1910.

 Mr. Debussy’s orchestra seems frail and sharp.
 If it pretends to caress, it scratches and wounds.
 It makes little noise, I grant, but a nasty little noise.

 — Camille Bellaigue, Revue des Deux Mondes, Paris, May 15, 1902, regarding Pelléas et Mélisande.

 The five pieces by Webern follow this highly subjective formula.
 A long-held note in the high register on first violin (rest); a tiny squeak from the solo viola (rest); a pizzicato note from the cello.
 Another pause, after which the four performers slowly rise, slink away, and the piece is finished.

 — The Daily Telegraph, London, September 9, 1922, regarding Five Movements for String Quartet, Op.
 5.